A PDF of this information for printing is available:

 - Avoid breathing in or touching the contents of the capsules.

 - Wipe up any spillage immediately using kitchen roll, then throw the paper away.

-Your doctor will give dosage instructions.
-He or she may recommend that you take the medication every day, on alternate days of the week or that you vary the amount by day.
-Please be sure to follow the directions precisely.
+Your haematologist will give dosage instructions.
+They may recommend that you take the medication every day, on alternate days or that you vary the amount by day.
+Please follow the directions precisely.

 It may be helpful to keep a record or diary to remember when to take your tablets and to record any side effects.